 - Control of acid secretion limits complications.

-If MEN1 is diagnosed, genetic counselling and screening of family members is required.
+If MEN1 is diagnosed, genetic counselling and genetic testing of family members is recommended.

 Further reading & references